 For other stressors, critical areas are defined as the geographic portions of a watershed that contribute the greatest amount of a pollutant and have the most significant impact on the watershed.
 For E. coli, the analysis focuses on concentration data rather than loading data.
 Therefore, it is difficult to estimate the geographic portions of the watershed that contribute the greatest amount of pathogens.
 Concentration data can provide an understanding of what portions of the subwatershed have relatively higher or lower levels of pathogens; this provides an indication of which catchments might contribute a relatively greater pathogen load.
-Recommended critical areas for E. coli include those catchments represented at water quality monitoring stations with a geometric mean exceeding the water quality standard by more than 60 percent and more than 60 percent of samples exceeding the water quality standard.
-The prioritized critical areas associated with these water quality monitoring stations are described below in more detail.
+Recommended critical areas for E. coli include those catchments that contribute stormwater runoff to combined sewer and sanitary sewer systems experiencing frequent overflows.
+A discussion of these critical areas is presented below.